 Weimaraners are one of the excellent hunting dog breeds.
-Since they have high prey drive, people fear to introduce a small dog to Weimaraners.
+Since they have high prey drive, people fear introducing a small dog to Weimaraners.
 Because the Weimaraners tend to hunt anything that moves.

 But that’s not the case, If you introduce them perfectly, no worries anymore.

-Furthermore, as Weimaraners are big and high energy level dog, It can get a little rough when they play.
-So, there is a chance to occur accidental damage to the small dog.
+Furthermore, as Weimaraners are big and high-energy level dogs, It can get a little rough when they play.
+So, there is a chance occur accidental damage to the small dog.
 Therefore, supervision is required when they play.

 If Weimaraners were socialized at an early age, they know how to behave with small dogs.

 By the way, here is the best leash for Weimaraners!